MicrosoftDocs/azure-devops-docs/docs/boards/boards/add-run-update-tests.md

 [!INCLUDE [temp](../../includes/dev15-and-ts-version-header.md)]

-Similar to [task checklists](add-task-checklists.md), you can quickly define inline tests, or a set of manual tests, for a backlog item from your Kanban board.
+Similar to [task checklists](add-task-checklists.md), you can quickly define inline tests, or a set of manual tests cases, for a backlog item from your Kanban board.
 Not only can you add tests, you can run them and update their status.
 If you're new to working with the Kanban board, see [Kanban basics](kanban-basics.md).
+If you're new to testing, see [Exploratory and manual testing scenarios and capabilities](../../test/overview.md).

 In this article, you'll learn:
 > [!div class="checklist"]